MicrosoftDocs/power-pages-docs/power-pages-docs/configure/manage-css.md

 ## Architecture

-Any custom CSS file is at lower priority then the default *portalbasictheme.css* and higher than *theme.css*.
-This is to encourage customizing styles using style panel for out of box styling options.
+Any custom CSS file is at lower priority than the default *portalbasictheme.css* and higher than *theme.css*.
+This prioritization is to encourage customizing styles using style panel for out of box styling options.

 > [!NOTE]
 > We recommend custom CSS should be used to format only styles which aren't provided out of box in style pane.